-- Of the inmate population in Oklahoma, 50 percent are incarcerated for nonviolent property crimes or drug offenses.
+- Of the inmate population, 50 percent are incarcerated for nonviolent property crimes or drug offenses.
 In fact, for more than a quarter of the inmates (27 percent) the primary offense that put them behind bars was a drug crime.
-The national average is only 20 percent, meaning Oklahoma sentences drug offenders at a significantly higher rate and for longer terms than the rest of the nation.
+The national average is only 20 percent, meaning courts sentence drug offenders at a significantly higher rate and for longer terms than the rest of the nation.

 - The cost of incarcerating nonviolent offenders in Oklahoma in 2010 was $218 million.

-Between 2007 and 2011, half of those imprisoned for the first time for drug offenses related to crack cocaine were convicted of drug possession only.
+Between 2007 and 2011, half of those imprisoned for the first time for drug offenses related to crack cocaine were convicted of drug possession only rather than more extreme crimes such as trafficking..
 The average sentence for a first offense of crack possession during this time?
 3.3 years.
 However, putting a low-level offender behind bars for years does not typically serve to rehabilitate him or her.
 Instead, according to the Sentencing Project, long incarceration has the reverse effect:

 "However, research finds that lower-risk offenders are more likely to be negatively affected by incarceration.
 Typically, prisoners sentenced to longer sentences are more likely to become institutionalized, lose pro-social contacts in the community, and become removed from legitimate opportunities, all of which promote recidivism.
 Among low-risk offenders, those who spent less time in prison were 4% less likely to recidivate than low-risk offenders who served longer sentences.
 Sentencing practices that allow offenders to maintain their ties to family, employers, and community promote successful reentry into society and strengthen public safety."

-If there is one silver lining in the overcrowding of Oklahoma prisons, it is that legislators are being forced to look at reforming sentencing practices and mandatory minimums for nonviolent crimes--nonviolent drug crimes in particular.
-Prison alternatives such as drug court and community sentencing may be effective in easing the overcrowding in Oklahoma prisons, reducing the expenditure for incarcerating nonviolent offenders, and reducing the recidivism rate for drug offenses and nonviolent property crimes.
+If there is one silver lining in the overcrowding of the state's prisons, it is that legislators are being forced to look at reforming sentencing practices and mandatory minimums for nonviolent crimes--nonviolent drug crimes in particular.
+Prison alternatives such as drug court and community sentencing may be effective in easing the overcrowding, reducing the expenditure for incarcerating nonviolent offenders, and reducing the recidivism rate for drug offenses and nonviolent property crimes.